Weight Loss Surgery or Bariatric Surgery

 You will need to stick to a rigorous and lifelong plan afterwards to avoid putting weight back on or long-term complications.
 This plan will include a carefully controlled nutrition plan, post-weight loss surgery diet and regular exercise.

 As long as a person is willing and able to stick to their agreed plan afterwards, surgery can effectively reduce their weight and treat conditions associated with obesity, such as diabetes.
 Recent research carried out in America found that on average people with a gastric band will lose around half their excess body weight and people with a gastric bypass will lose around two-thirds of their excess body weight.

-If you are have weight gain issues then why not discuss solutions with us today?
+If you have weight gain issues then why not discuss solutions with us today?

-What other surgery will I need AFTER losing weight from weight loss surgery?
+What other surgery will I need AFTER losing weight from bariatric surgery?

 The top 3 procedures after significant weight changes from a gastric sleeve, gastric bypass or lap-band or gastric balloon include: